-Every structure, and portion thereof, shall as a minimum be designed and constructed to resist the effects of earthquake motions and assigned an SDC as set forth in 2012 IBC Section 1613.3.5/ASCE 7-10 Section 11.6.
+Every structure, and portion thereof, shall as a minimum be designed and constructed to resist the effects of earthquake motions and assigned an SDC as set forth in 2015 IBC Section 1613.3.5/ASCE 7-10 Section 11.6.
 The use of nonlinear analysis procedures in this Chapter minimizes the need for SDC use, but the SDC is required for establishing detailing requirements.

-3-14.1.1 Additions to Existing Buildings
+3-14.1.1 Additions, Change of Occupancy and Alterations to Existing Buildings